 Pay attention to speed limits, parking rules, traffic lights, seat belt and child car seat regulations and road signs.
 Give way to pedestrians at crossings.
 The best advice is to buy and read carefully a copy of the Highway Code, available from bookshops or online here.

 If you buy a car or drive another person's car when you are in the UK, you must make sure that you are driving legally.
 You need to have a certificate of insurance for the car, an MOT (Ministry of Transport) Certificate if your car is over 3 years old, and road tax.
-A road tax certificate must be displayed on the windscreen.

 It is a criminal offence to drive a vehicle without an MOT certificate, road tax, car insurance or a valid driving licence.
 If you are not clear on what you must do, after you read the web pages above, you can speak to our community police officer, Gordon Currie, and he will advise you.
 You can find Gordon in room 2W1 in the Cottrell Building on Campus.
 For information, please email:email@example.com